Contemporary Drama Summer School

 The monologues are chosen with your own needs in mind.
 However, the development of the work takes place in a continuous, interactive process with other students.
 You may indicate if there is a particular type of contemporary drama you would like to explore or if there are plays you know well which you would like to avoid repeating.

 Initially, you will workshop your monologue with your acting tutor/director, before refining it in tutorials with movement and voice tutors, and, finally, presenting it at the end of the course.

-Participants work in groups of approximately 14 led by a director, with support from a voice and a movement instructor.
-Tutors are drawn from the Academy's senior staff and directors along with distinguished guest teachers from the profession.
+Each group of up to 12 people is led by a director, with support from a voice and a movement instructor, drawn from the RADA faculty.

 Hours of work

 Classes generally take place between 10am and 6pm.
 There may be some evening sessions in which rehearsed readings of new plays will be performed by RADA graduates, followed by Q&As where you can discuss the play with the actors and ask them questions about their training and professional experience.

 Classes are not optional; you are expected to treat these as professional rehearsal calls.

 Punctuality is essential; a certificate, stating the minimum number of contact hours, is awarded on successful completion of the course.